Skip to main content

 Meet the Team

-A Message from the Director of IAC
+A Message from the Director of ITAC

 If you are able to help businesses improve their bottom line, they’ll invest back into the economy and hire more people at good paying jobs, especially clean energy jobs.
 Universities were created to enable education and growth of individuals in the state who might otherwise not get access to these types of information and knowledge.